top of page

 3. Are there long-term health risks associated with PCOS/PCOD?

-Yes, there are potential long-term health risks linked to PCOS/PCOD.
-These risks include an increased likelihood of developing type 2 diabetes due to insulin resistance, higher chances of cardiovascular diseases, such as heart disease and high blood pressure, and a raised risk of endometrial (uterine) cancer.
-Timely diagnosis, proper management, and adopting a healthy lifestyle can help mitigate these risks and promote overall well-being.
+Yes, there are potential long-term health risks associated with PCOS/PCOD.
+These include an elevated likelihood of developing type 2 diabetes due to insulin resistance, a higher risk of cardiovascular diseases such as heart disease and hypertension, and an increased risk of endometrial (uterine) cancer.
+Timely diagnosis, effective management, and adopting a healthy lifestyle can help reduce these risks and enhance overall well-being.

 bottom of page